sc0ttj/component/README.md

 Define "actions" to update your state in specific ways.

-These are like regular methods, except they're always chainable and tagged by name in your components state history.
+These are like regular methods, except they're always chainable, they hook into the `emitter` automatically, and they're tagged by name in your components state history.

 ```js
 App.actions({